Online Poker and Gambling Laws in Missouri

 A few poker tours pass through Missouri but it doesn’t seem like the state is going to legalize online poker anytime soon.
 Social poker is allowed and there have been a few new bills looking to expand gaming going through the state, but none of them have mentioned online poker yet.
 The current initiatives to expand gaming involve sports betting.

 Missouri, of course, is a huge sports state.
 They’re home to a number of college and professional sports teams with a long list of titles and even longer list of fans.
 There are six bills floating around the state that are looking to regulate sports betting.
 Some legislators tried to pass sports betting bills last year but failed, now they’re trying again.

 Some people think the bills have a good chance of passing, but everything is up in the air because of the coronavirus pandemic.
 We’ll wait and see if the state takes up sports betting because for many states, online poker has been the next step.

 Gambling Laws and Poker in Missouri

-While there’s still some discussion of what might be added to Missouri’s laws, there’s already an extensive repertoire of gambling laws in the state statues.
+While there’s still some discussion of what might be added to Missouri’s laws, there’s already an extensive repertoire of gambling laws in the state statutes.
 Missouri Revised Statute Chapter 572.010 and 313.001 hold the bulk of the state’s gambling laws.
 These laws cover everything from penalties, to what’s allowed to the very definition of gambling.
 This is essential because the state needs to tie a rope around what it considers gambling to then legislate around it.
 In Missouri, gambling is defined as:

 “Staking or risking something of value upon the outcome of a contest of chance or future contingent event.”